 You don’t need advanced development or data analysis skills.

 To The Web offers a free meta description checker.

 It tells you meta description length in pixels.
 And provides a handy mock-up of desktop and mobile results.

-Use the tool to optimize your title tag, too.
+Use the tool to optimize other on-page SEO elements like your title tag, too.

 If you’re looking to improve your meta descriptions, sign up for a free Semrush account (no credit card needed).